rgasch/laratrader/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Laravel package for trader extension interface.
+Forked from [laratrade/trader](https://github.com/laratrade/trader) which seems to have been abandoned.
+The main purpose of this fork is to updated dependencies so that:

+* PHP 8.1 is required
+* it can be installed on current Laravel versions.

 ## Requirements